Customised Options for Tooth Replacement

 Is it ever too late to get a dental bridge?

-Often, it is still possible to place a dental bridge even if the tooth has been missing for some time.
+In some cases, it may be possible to place a dental bridge even if the tooth has been missing for some time.
 However, an assessment is needed.

 The condition of the surrounding teeth and gums, as well as bone levels, will influence whether a bridge is a suitable option.